rackerlabs/support-how-to/content/cloud-servers/change-a-server-hostname-in-the-ubuntu-operating-system.md

 product_url: cloud-servers
 ---

-This article shows you how to change the hostname on a server with the Ubuntu operating system by editing **/etc/hostname** or using the `hostnamectl` command.
+This article describes how to change the hostname on a server with the Ubuntu&reg; operating system by editing **/etc/hostname** or using the `hostnamectl` command.

 ### Edit /etc/hostname